AlbertoSacilotto/Couch-Betting/README.md

 * The Web API for the scores should be made by the 20th of April

-* The Fantasy League system should work by the 30th May
+* The Fantasy League system should work by the 16th May

-* The Betting System should work by the 30 of May
+* The Betting System should work by the 30th May

 === Members and their tasks